Convergence of Limited Communications Gradient Methods: Preliminaries and Motivating Examples

 Consider the problem of continuous allocation of $N$ tasks between $K$ machines.
 The sets of tasks and machines are denoted by $\mathcal{N}=\{1,\ldots, N\}$ and $\mathcal{K}=\{1\ldots,K\}$, respectively.
 Let $\vec{c}\in \R^N$ denote the total amount of each task that needs to be completed.
 The amount of each task done by machine $k\in\mathcal{K}$ is represented by the vector $\vec{w}_k\in \mathcal{W}_k \subseteq \R^N$, where $\mathcal{W}_k$ is a local constraint of machine $k$.
 Then the goal is to find the task allocation that minimizes the cost:

 where $C_k:\R^N\longrightarrow \R$ is the cost of performing the different tasks on machine $k\in \mathcal{K}$.
-Dual gradient methods with the update rules~\eqref{gradient_alg} and~\eqref{gradient_dir_alg} can solve Optimization Problem~\eqref{RA-TASKs}.
-If the task manager can measure the total amount done of each task, i.e., the dual gradient, then a similar one-way communication coordination scheme as in Sections~\ref{subsec:Application_RA} and~\ref{subsec:Application_RA-ONF} can solve~\eqref{RA-TASKs}.
+If $C_k$ are $\mu$-strongly convex then the dual gradient is $L$-Lipschitz continuous with $L=(K+1)/\mu$, see Lemma~1 in~\cite{Beck_2014}.
+Therefore, dual gradient methods~\eqref{gradient_alg} and~\eqref{gradient_dir_alg} can solve the problem.
+If the task manager can measure the total amount done of each task, i.e., the dual gradient, then a similar one-way communication coordination scheme as in Sections~\ref{subsec:Application_RA} and~\ref{subsec:Application_RA-ONF} can solve Problem~\eqref{RA-TASKs}.

+As shown later, the Lipschitz constant $L$ will be used to characterize several complexity bounds.
+Since $L$ on the dual gradient of the examples above is a function of primal problem parameters such as the number of users and the concavity parameter $\mu$, those parameters affect the complexity bounds as well.